Dhanashribaramkar/laravelblog/readme.md

 3. Add/list/delete comments related post
 3. Displaying Posts By Category
 4. Searching Posts
-5. Building Shopping Cart: Add/Update/Delete Cart
-6. Security, User/Admin Authentication:
+5. Security, User/Admin Authentication:
 	- Only admin users can perform CRUD operation with Categories, Posts, Comments
 	- Normal user can perform CRUD operation with Posts and Comments only
 	- Normal user can not Edit/Delete other users posts
-7. Pagination feature is available
+6. Pagination feature is available
-8. MYSQL dump of the database named 'laravelblog.sql’ is provided.
+7. MYSQL dump of the database named 'laravelblog.sql’ is provided.
-9. Images will be stored in folder ‘public/images’ using laravel package ‘File Storage’
+8. Images will be stored in folder ‘public/images’ using laravel package ‘File Storage’

 ### Prerequisites